TilburgNetworkGroup/remify/cran-comments.md

-# remify 3.2.3
+# remify 3.2.4

-* Date: 2023-12-05
+* Date: 2023-12-06
-* This is the 3.2.3 version of the package.
+* This is the 3.2.4 version of the package.
 There has been one minor but important improvement from the 3.2.2 version.
-The package now includes the processing of relational event sequences with tied event ranks (in the case of sequences where only the order of events is known).
-This improvement is crucial for the estimation of models relational events have tied ranks.
+The package since version 3.2.3 includes the processing of relational event sequences with tied event ranks (in the case of sequences where only the order of events is known).
+A small correction has been made on an indexing which was wrongly assigned in the 3.2.3 version.
-* Added new tests.

 ## Test environments
 * Local macOS Sonoma 14.0, R version 4.3.1